What is radon?

 My home is new.
 Should I still test for radon? |

-It's always a good idea to have your house tested.
-Please see Interior Health's pdf on radon in your new home.
-The Radon Provisions of the BC Building Code, 2018 changed.
+Yes, new homes should be tested for radon.
+New homes can test high as they are built tight, holding in radon gas, and levels can rise in time as concrete shrinks and the house settles.
+See Interior Health's Radon in your new home handout for more information.
+The Radon Provisions of the BC Building Code, 2018 have changed.
 Under Division B Section 9.13.4.
-Soil Gas Control, there are requirements for rough-ins for a subfloor depressurization system.
+Soil Gas Control, requires rough-ins for a subfloor depressurization system.
 Homes still need to be tested after occupancy.
-If radon levels are high, the completion of a subfloor depressurization system may be necessary to reduce the radon concentration to a level below the guideline specified by Health Canada. |
+If radon levels are high, completing a subfloor depressurization system (adding a fan to the rough-in works) may be necessary to get radon to as low as reasonably possible below the Canadian Guideline. |

-In BC, according to the BC Financial Services Authority’s Radon Precautions Guidelines real estate professionals must advise sellers and landlords that radon levels of 200 Bq/m3 or more constitute a material latent defect and must be disclosed to buyers and tenants. |
+According to the BC Financial Services Authority’s Radon Precautions Guidelines, real estate professionals must advise sellers and landlords that radon levels of 200 Bq/m3 or more constitute a material latent defect and must be disclosed to buyers and tenants. |

 Where can I purchase a radon test kit? |